 Make some appointments and get ready for a visit.

-It’s important to make a good first impression at prospective apartments, so arrive on time and just be your wonderful self.
-Spanish people are generally very friendly and open.
+Above all, it’s important to make a good first impression at prospective apartments, so arrive on time and just be your wonderful self.
+However, Spanish people are generally very friendly and open.
 Remember you might be living with the person/people at the interview.
 Try finding out in that short meeting whether you will be compatible housemates.

-Apartment hunting is not an easy task in any city and especially when you are in a new country with a new language it could be challenging.
+In conclusion, apartment hunting is not an easy task in any city, and especially when you are in a new country with a new language it could be challenging.
 Keep your head up though the process because the right place is waiting for you around the next corner.
 Stay patient and keep searching

 Madrid has some wonderful areas and apartments to live in.
 The best times to search for an apartment is in the summer, from June to August or at the start of the year in December/January.